1DanielaBlanco/Azure-RMSDocs.es-es/Azure-RMSDocs/rms-client/fci-script.md

 ```
 <#
 .SYNOPSIS
-     Helper script to protect all file types with Azure RMS and FCI.
+     Helper script to protect all file types using the Azure Rights Management service and FCI.
 .DESCRIPTION
-     Protect files with Azure RMS and Windows Server FCI, using an RMS template ID.
+     Protect files with the Azure Rights Management service and Windows Server FCI, using an RMS template ID.
 #>
 param(
             [Parameter(Mandatory = $false)]